ynput/ayon-documentation/website/docs/addon_maya_yeti_artist.md

 ![Maya - Yeti Basic Setup](assets/maya-yeti_basic_setup_outline.jpg)

 You can see there is `yeticacheDefault` set.
-Instead of *Default* it could be named with whatever name you've entered in `subset` field during instance creation.
+Instead of *Default* it could be named with whatever name you've entered in `product` field during instance creation.

 We are almost ready for publishing cache.
 You can check basic settings by selecting Yeti cache set and opening *Extra attributes* in Maya **Attribute Editor**.